Happy Birthday, Photoshop!

 Share the love with #PsILoveYou30

-We honor our long-standing collaboration of artists and engineers, where working together and with your feedback and inspiration we have built a tool that enables you to make the world a more beautiful place.
+We honour our long-standing collaboration of artists and engineers, where working together and with your feedback and inspiration, we have built a tool that enables you to make the world a more beautiful place.

-In celebration of this birthday, today we also release many great new features in both versions of Photoshop – on the desktop and on the iPad.
+In celebration of Photoshop’s birthday, today we have released many great new features in both versions of Photoshop – desktop and on the iPad.
 Happy birthday, Photoshop!
 We will keep the magic rolling.

 Photoshop on the desktop

 Now you can make multiple selections and apply multiple fills without leaving the workspace.
 Use the new “apply” button to iterate your fills before committing.
 Click “OK” only when you are finished.
 In this release, we’ve addressed a big customer request to sample all layers in the CAF workspace.
 These workflow enhancements are designed to reduce clicks, give you more control, and speed you to great results.

 The most magical secrets of how Content-Aware Fill works are locked in a vault deep inside Adobe so we can’t tell you a lot about that.
 But we talked with the research scientists behind the feature to understand their approach to what we added today.
 A few releases ago we packaged all the CAF capabilities into a workspace.
 Since then we’ve worked closely with customers to further improve it, using customer-supplied images to ensure we solve your real-world problems.
 One of your top requests was to stay in the workspace to refine fills that need multiple CAF iterations – imagine removing something from behind many tree branches, or other tricky scenes with visual diversity.
 To do that, we now enable you to break the fill region into sub-parts to give you more iterative control to achieve a more realistic fill.